govau/service-manual/content/_shared/footer.md

     link: https://www.dta.gov.au/disclaimer/
 ---

 © Commonwealth of Australia.
-With the exception of the Commonwealth Coat of Arms and where otherwise noted, this work is [licensed under the CC by 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+With the exception of the Commonwealth Coat of Arms and where otherwise noted, this work is [licensed under the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).